GEDCOM Data Base for my

 polluted that web site for me --- any search that I make to look for

-new people, just returns my GED data.
+ancestors, just returns my data.
 Once you extract the data into

 When a person was generally known by their